 John Dorsey is a clumsy person.
-I’ve never met John Dorsey, hospital but when he stumbles into the room, viagra there is silence and whispers.
+I’ve never met John Dorsey, but when he stumbles into the room, there is silence and whispers.
 I’ve never met John Dorsey but I know these things about John and what it’s like being in a room with him.
 I know enough to have read his “White Girl Problems.”

 The design work for “White Girl Problems” is staple and humble, the back cover photo capturing this author’s aura perfectly from having read that work therein.
 A lot of the beginning poetry in Dorsey’s book comes off as too whimsical to be concretely understood or imagined:

 “…your vagina is a metaphorical unicorn”

 It isn’t until I hit Iron City Independence Poem, the fourth in this collection, that I’ve ran smack dab into Dorsey, into that room, into having to have a conversation with him, seriously, about all of this.

 John is incredibly capable of telling a story and entertaining, of making one laugh and yet feel a tinge of endearment.
 I felt the first two pieces (and the comic relief of Beard Haiku) were tests for John, for me, for the steps it takes to cross a room.
 Or even to understand a writing, a writer, a reader, a lifetime…

 Dorsey’s enlightening voice in many of these poems and stories here lend heavily to a smile, to a laugh, and an understanding.
 From the holiday poem Christmas Cookies about family to a quote from The Patron Saint of The Copa Cabana: